strimzi/strimzi-kafka-bridge/README.md

 The above message annotations aren't mandatory.
 If they aren't provided by the clients, the messages are sent across all topic partitions in a round robin fashion.

+More information about sender flow are available in the wiki [here](https://github.com/ppatierno/amqp-kafka-bridge/wiki/Sender)

 ## AMQP Receivers

 In order to consume messages from a topic named _[topic]_, an AMQP client should attach a link on the address with following format :